eXascaleInfolab/clubmark/README.md

 - localize the CPU cache (the processes are not jumped between the CPUs and work with the hot cache);
 - are automatically terminated from the execution on more complex datasets if do not satisfy the execution constraints on lighter datasets.

-Before starting PyCABeM development I found several open source frameworks for the "Community Detection Algorithms" evaluation but they do not fulfill the outlined constraints.
+Before starting Clubmark development I found several open source frameworks for the "Community Detection Algorithms" evaluation but they do not fulfill the outlined constraints.
 The most comprehensive one is [Circulo](http://www.lab41.org/circulo-a-community-detection-evaluation-framework/) from [Lab41](https://github.com/Lab41/Circulo/tree/master/experiments), another one is called [CommunityEvaluation](https://github.com/rabbanyk/CommunityEvaluation).
 Circulo is an excellent framework until you don't run evaluations on the large networks, don't need to specify per-algorithm time/memory constraints and in case the default pipeline is sufficient, which was not the case for me.